yjylab/yjylab.github.io/content/authors/QiongZi/_index.md

 ---
 # Display name
-title: Shixiong Li
+title: Qiong Zi

 # Full name (for SEO)
-first_name: Shixiong
+first_name: Qiong Zi
-last_name: Li
+last_name: Zi

 # Username (this should match the folder name)
 authors:
-  - ShixiongLi
+  - QiongZi

 # Is this the primary user of the site?
 superuser: false